Hays Central Appraisal District - Total Tax Parcels / Values

 Hays County - Total Market Value for All Property

-The total market value of property in Hays County increased 388.96% between 2014 and 2023, and there has been no sign of it slowing down.
-As the premier suburban area of Travis County, more people are flooding into Hays County every year.
+The total market value of property in the county increased 417.17% between 2014 and 2024, and there has been no sign of it slowing down.
+As the premier suburban area of Travis County, more people are flooding into Hays every year.
 The success of Austin has had a knock-on effect across the area, bringing both weal and woe in its wake.
-Prosperity is great for those that can afford it, but property taxes and values quadrupling in a decade can also be disastrous for those not able to cope with the costs.
+Prosperity is great for those that can afford it, but taxes and values quadrupling in a decade can also be disastrous for those not able to cope with the costs.

-Valued at $64.49 billion, Hayes County has a great concentration of wealth for an area with only 121,400 parcels.
-This value is disproportionately found in single family homes, which contributed $37.78 billion in 2023.
+Valued at $68.22 billion, Hays County has a great concentration of wealth for an area with only 126,800 parcels.
+This value is disproportionately found in single family homes, which contributed $37.63 billion in 2024.
 Residential properties are the fastest climbers, which can be a difficult road to hoe for homeowners with limited income.
-Industrial properties were valued at $17.39 billion, while commercial properties sat at $5.81 billion.
+Industrial properties were valued at $20.64 billion, while commercial properties sat at $5.91 billion.
 The largest growth in a single year was between 2021 and 2022.